obniz/obniz/doc/uart.md

 obniz.uart0.end();
 ```
 ## onreceive(data, text)
-callback function when data recieved.
+callback function when data received.
 data is array of bytes.
 text is same data. but it was text representation.